Barcelona Wine Tasting

-Wineries & Vineyards near Barcelona
+Wineries near Barcelona

 Below are some of the most famous wineries within shooting distance of the Catalan capital, and some tips on how to reach them.
-Many can be accessed by train, whilst for others you’ll have hire a car or scooter (in which case please designate a driver!).
+Many can be accessed by train, whilst for others you’ll have hire a car (in which case please designate a driver!).

 The last standing urban winery in Spain can be found just 14km up the road from Barcelona, and is a treat not just for wine buffs but architecture gurus too – the cellars are all built in the characteristic Modernista style of the early 20th century, the Catalan version of art nouveau.
 Tours include a visit to the Marfil Museum, wine-making laboratory, pressing zone, bottling factory, and of course includes wine-tasting (three varieties).